Are you trying to figure out what lens is best for insect photography?

 Who knew that photographing the little things could make for such a big adventure?

-This macro lens has an easy-to-use focal length at just the right angle to capture all of those never-before-seen treasures.
+This macro lens has an easy-to-use focal length at just the right angle to capture those never-before-seen treasures.

 With 10 elements in 8 groups, this lens delivers high image quality with a compact design.